 Mentors of Bethany in America

-Mentors of Bethany in America is a nonprofit agency providing mentoring programs for men in the Greater Nebraska and Iowa area.
+Mentors of Bethany in America is a nonprofit agency providing mentoring programs for men, women, youth and families in the Greater Nebraska and Iowa area.
 The program will form partnerships with churches, Open Door Mission, Jail Ministry, schools, and the juvenile court system.
 Mentors of Bethany in America’s goal is to foster a commitment to people that will promote pro-social friendships, strong interpersonal skills, and reassert a sense of hope in being a productive citizen in the future.
-Only through personal relationships can a sense of individual responsibility be reestablished that will give men the commitment to follow through on a path to manhood and fatherhood with a sense of pride and accomplishment.
+Only through personal relationships can a sense of individual responsibility be reestablished that will give men the commitment to follow through on a path to parenting and adulthood with a sense of pride and accomplishment.

-Through repeated failures in a cycle of single parent and fatherless homes that foster destructive habits, at-risk young men have lost faith in the possibilities that await them if they are successful in putting their lives together.
+Through repeated failures in a cycle of a single parent and fatherless homes that foster destructive habits, at-risk people have lost faith in the possibilities that await them if they are successful in putting their lives together.
 To accomplish this goal, men must be in a caring, inclusive learning environment that promotes their best effort and reinforces personal self-respect.

 - In 2014 there were 17.4 million children who lived in fatherless homes (U.S. Census Bureau)